sorrowless/ansible_rsnapshot/README.md

 sbog/rsnapshot
 ==============

-Role to install and configure Rainloop
+Role to install and configure rsnapshot.

 #### Requirements